gschmutz/event-driven-microservices-workshop/04a-working-with-avro-and-java/README.md

-# Working with Avro and Java
+# Using Kafka from Java with Avro & Schema Registry

 In this workshop we will learn how to produce and consume messages using the [Kafka Java API](https://kafka.apache.org/documentation/#api) using Avro for serializing and deserializing messages.